hariharandr/contacts-app/README.md

         ```bash
         docker-compose up -d --build
         ```
-    - or you can just start the application in .devcontainer using vs-code reopen in contianer
+    -  you can just start the application in .devcontainer using vs-code reopen in contianer
     -   Access the application at `http://localhost`.

 ## Development